Rwanda

 Interest income

-Interest income is subject to WHT at rate of 15%, which is the final tax.
+Interest income is subject to WHT at a rate of 15%, which is the final tax.

 Rental income

-Rental income tax is charged on income generated by individuals from rented fixed assets located in Rwanda.
+Rental income tax is charged on income generated by individuals from a rented immovable property located in Rwanda.

 Rental income tax is charged to the following:

-- Income from rented buildings in all or part.
+- Income from rented buildings in whole or in part.

 - Income from rented improvements in whole or in part.